uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client_settings.txt

 .. autoclass:: pyuaf.client.settings.BrowseNextSettings

-    A BrowseNextSettings is a subclass of :class:`pyuaf.client.settings.BaseServiceSettings` and defines some properties of an OPC UA BrowseNext service invocation.
+    A BrowseNextSettings is a subclass of :class:`pyuaf.client.settings.ServiceSettings` and defines some properties of an OPC UA BrowseNext service invocation.